finnless/finnless.github.io/Untitled/README.md

 Google docs suggustions show up as usual.
 Identical github type issue is created tracking the suggustion.
 Github issue mechanics are applied.

+Git has complete adabtability with issues permissions.
+Google docs only allows people with editing permission to make suggustions.
+The same people who can make suggustions can also accept them.
+This defeats the point of permissions.